We make EPL easy to use for everyone. EPL goes to great lengths to meet the diverse needs of all Edmontonians.

-EPL responds to the diverse needs of our customers with special services and adaptive technologies that help provide services to persons with disabilities, home bound individuals and older adults.
+We use special services and adaptive technologies to support people with disabilities, home bound individuals and older adults.

-If you're unable to come to us for over three months, we'll come to you.
-EPL provides home service where you live – whether that's an extended care facility, a seniors' lodge or your own home.
+If you can’t make it in for over three months, we'll bring our collection to you.
+EPL provides home service where you live, whether that's an extended care facility, a seniors' lodge or your own home.

 We'll match you with a carefully screened and trained volunteer who will deliver materials selected by staff directly to you.

 We also provide regular service to many extended care facilities and seniors' lodges in the city.

 To register for home service, contact your branch.

 Hardcover and lighter, softcover books are available at all EPL branches.
 Our largest selection is found at our Milner (downtown) branch.

 DAISY Books are digital talking books used by blind and visually impaired customers.
 They’re played on a special player and DAISY books can only be requested via EPL staff.
 Staff at every EPL branch will be happy to place a hold on these items for you.

 Children's Braille Books

 We have over 250 titles from kids’ favorite authors to choose from in braille format.
 Educational tools include Braille Phonics for Kindergarten to Grade 2 and a Braille Dictionary.